ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 		As you enter you will be able to see the Organization's name, description and Host.
 		At the right you can see the organization Members, with links to their Profiles, if you enter to the link you will be able to see a list of Organization Members and the option to kick them out of the organization.
 		There will also be all the publc events and the private one's, being able to enter to their profile page of every one of them.
-		You can also create a new organization's event.
+		YOU CAN ALSO CREATE AN ORGANIZATION EVENT THROUGH HERE IF YOU ARE THE ORGANIZATION ADMIN.
-		Finally at the bottom you will e able to see the edit button being able ot change the organization's flyer, name and desription, de Delete button wich will erase the Organization
+		Finally at the bottom you will e able to see the edit button being able ot change the organization's flyer, name and desription, the Delete button wich will erase the Organization
 		And the back button wich will lead you to the all Organizations Page.

 	OTHER PEOPLE ORGANIZATION's